 - Susheel from Sustainable St Albans – giving low impact gifts

-See our Low Impact Festivities page here for ideas for gifts, celebrations and how to enjoy your festival LOW-IMPACT style!
+See our Low Impact Parties & Events resource page for ideas for gifts, celebrations and how to enjoy your festival low-impact style.

 Our Planet Our Future Speakers and their videos